python-parsy/parsy/docs/tutorial.rst

 ``2017-09-25``.

 A problem of this size could admittedly be solved fairly easily with regexes.
-But very quickly regexes don't scale, especially when it comes to getting the parsed data out, and for this tutorial we need to start with a simple example.
+But very quickly regexes don’t scale, especially when it comes to getting the parsed data out, and for this tutorial we need to start with a simple example.

 With parsy, you start by breaking the problem down into the smallest components.